db0sch/linux_setup_tips/README.md

 - `/` root partition should be ext4

 You can also have a separate `/home` partition to isolate data from the core OS.
 But it's a more advanced concept.
 Not useful/needed for students on day 1.

+## Nvidia
+> Highlight the Ubuntu entry in the GRUB boot menu and press the E key.
+Add nouveau.modeset=0 to the end of the linux line - press F10 to boot.

+- `nouveau.modeset=0` prevent using the intel graphic card to use only the nvidia.
+Useful if laptop have both.
+Then you only use the nvidia one.
+- Might need to install last drivers: `sudo apt-get install nvidia-current`